 In February 2008, we decided to set up a not for profit organisation aimed at raising the awareness of the lack of services for the many many people with both a mental health problem such as depression and addiction issues.
-We are aware of and work with other campaigners in the mental health sector, trying to improve services, but there is no other organisation focused purely on trying to improve services for people with a dual diagnosis.
+We are aware of and work with other campaigners in the mental health sector, trying to improve services.
+We are founding members of Mental Health Reform and members of the Alcohol Health Alliance.

 Our aims are quite simple.